cwyan605/webdriver-demos/README.md

 [English](./README.md) | [简体中文](./README.zh-CN.md)

 ## Introduction
-This is a collection of simple demos of web drivers by kinds of lang.
-These demos can help you to start to play web drivers quickly.
-Then, you can do somethings based on these demos.
+A collection of simple demos of web auto drivers.
+These demos can help you run drivers quickly.
+Then, you can do more based on them.

 ## Example
 This is a example based on node.